meisnate12/MK-Docs/docs/files/builders/imdb.md

     These must instead use the [IMDb Search Builder](#imdb-search)

-Finds every item in an IMDb List
+Finds every item in an IMDb List.

 The expected input is an IMDb List URL.
 Multiple values are supported as a list only a comma-separated string will not work.

-The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.
+The `sync_mode: sync` and `collection_order: custom` Setting are recommended since the lists are continuously updated and in a specific order.

 ```yaml
 collections: